 Awesome pictures from around the world Someone sent me these in a chain email, it was horribly formatted.
 I also do not know who made the comments, or how accurate they are.
 I take zero credit in the pictures, I just wanted to compile them nicely for all to see.
 The world’s highest chained carousel, located in Vienna, the height of 117 meters.
 Image of the Day: Aquarium Phonebooth - Food - GOOD - StumbleUpon Lighting designer Benoit Deseille and artist Benedetto Bufalino transformed this phone booth in Lyon, France, into an aquarium, as part of the city's annual Festival of Light.
 In an accompanying statement, the artists explain the inspiration behind the piece: With the advent of the mobile telephone, telephone booths lie unused.
+We rediscover this glass cage transformed into an aquarium, full of exotically colored fish; an invitation to escape and travel.
 It's a creative way to transform disused infrastructure into an everyday source of wonder and beauty—or, if you're of a more pessimistic frame of mind, a vision of our climate-changed future.
-On top of that, there's something whimsically compelling about seeing tropical fish interacting with a phone: cross-species communication, anyone?
-Story and images via PopTech, via the Institute for Augmented Ecology.

 Top 50 Dystopian Movies of All Time Massive dehumanization, totalitarian government, rampant disease, post-apocalyptic terrains, cyber-genetic technologies, societal chaos and widespread urban violence are some of the common themes in dystopian films which bravely examine the ominous shadow cast by future.
 A dystopia is a fictional society that is the antithesis or complete opposite of a utopia, an ideal world with a perfect social, political and technological infrastructure.
 A world without chaos, strife or hunger.
 A world where the individual potential and freedom is celebrated and brought to the forefront.
 In contrast, the dystopian world is undesirable with poverty and unequal domination by specific individuals over others.
-Ranking the List We thought it would be interesting if we could coagulate the most commonly cited dystopian movies and rank them not to preference, but to an average score made up of both Rotten Tomatoes (RT) and IMDB ratings.
-50. In the nation of Libria, there is always peace among men.
-49. 48.
-47.
+Dystopian films often construct a fictional universe and set it in a background which features scenarios such as dehumanizing technological advancements, man-made disasters or class-based revolutions.